HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Results

 \subsubsection{Motivation}

 The effectiveness of LLMs can vary significantly depending on the structure and presentation of prompts \citep{xia2022less}.
-This research question aims to investigate how different prompt styles influence the bug-fixing performance of the individual and aggregate HAFix variant HAFix-Agg.
+This research question aims to investigate how different prompt styles influence the bug-fixing performance of the individual and aggregated HAFix variant HAFix-Agg.
 The primary motivation is to explore the potential for optimizing LLM performance by refining prompt structures to enhance bug-fixing outcomes.
-We aim to investigate how varying prompt styles affect the performance specifically for FLN-all and HAFix-Agg, the most effective heuristics identified in RQ1.
+We aim to investigate how varying prompt styles affect the performance of HAFix and HAFix-Agg, the most effective approach identified in RQ1.
 By analyzing the impact of these styles, we seek to identify the most effective approach for fixing a greater number of bugs.